 Page Contents

-- Faulty hardware: Components that are failing or are not seated correctly can cause intermittent blue screens, especially when the system tries to access them during idle periods.
+- Components that are failing or not properly connected can cause random blue screens, especially when the system tries to use them while idle.

-- Driver conflicts: Just like with power management, certain drivers might not handle idle states well, leading to crashes.
+- Some drivers might not manage idle states well, which can lead to crashes.

-- Disk errors: If your system encounters a bad sector or a corrupted file on your hard drive when trying to access it during idle periods, this can trigger a BSOD.
+- If your system tries to access a bad sector or a corrupted file on your hard drive during idle, it can trigger a BSOD.

-Here’s a list of the most common BSOD STOP code errors in Windows along with their respective solutions:
+The following is a list of the most common BSOD STOP code errors in Windows (along with their solutions as well):

 - Driver_IRQL_NOT_LESS_OR_EQUAL on Windows 11/10